Nexus-Mods/Vortex/external/modmeta-db/docu.md

 This is an object that contains all the meta information that the server holds about a file.

-* modId (string) - unique identifier for the mod the file belongs to.
- A mod can be a single file or a bunch of related ones (including older versions).
- On nexus this is a number but in an effort to be more universal we use a string in the api.
-Example: '3863'
-* modName (string) - A human-readable name for the mod.
-This should never be used for anything other than presenting it to the user.
-Example: 'SkyUI'
 * fileName (string) - physical file name as stored on disk without path and with extension.
 Example: 'SkyUI_5_1-3863-5-1.7z'
 * fileSizeBytes (number) - size of the file in bytes.
 * gameId (string) - unique identifier for the game this file can be used for.
+These ids should be kept the same across all servers and should be the same as used by game-support extensions used by NMM2
  Example: 'skyrim'
-* logicalFileName (string, optional) - An abstract name that identifies all versions of the _same_ file.
+* logicalFileName (string, optional) - An abstract name that uniquely identifies all versions of the _same_ file.
  Assume you have a mod that replaces armors and it has different files for each armor type and different variants of each for different body types.
- You could have logical file names like "LeatherArmor UNP", "LeatherArmor Vanilla"
+ You could have logical file names like "Leather Armor UNP", "Leather Armor Vanilla"
 * fileVersion (string) - version string of the file.
-This can only be used for file references if it follows semantic versioning, otherwise it is purely for presentation to the user.
+This can only be used for file references if it follows semantic versioning.
 Example: '5.1.0' To a degree non-semantic versions can be used as they are auto-converted, i.e.
  '5.1' -> '5.1.0', '5.05' -> '5.5.0'
-* fileMD5 (string) - MD5 hash of the (complete) file content as a hex string.
- Example: '58e6baf1108091ad59681c20c65dd6d'
 * sourceURI (string) - An url where this file can be downloaded.
 If this is an http(s) link it should be a direct link, the manager will not follow 302 redirects or interpret webpages to allow for javascript/html redirections.